sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/index.md

 ### `SCFirstOrderLogic.SentenceFormatting`

-There is some sentence formatting logic to be found in the SentenceFormatting namespace - which includes support for ensuring unique labelling of symbols for standardised variables and Skolem functions across a set of sentences.
+There is some sentence formatting logic to be found in the SentenceFormatting namespace - which includes support for ensuring unique labelling of identifiers for standardised variables and Skolem functions across a set of sentences.
 The sets of labels used can be specified by the caller (but defaults do exist).

 ## Learning Resources in the Repository